shism2/pages/_posts/2020-09-16-ode_solver.md

 ---

-This is the third part in a series explaining our recent paper titled XXX.
+This is the third part in a series explaining our recent paper titled [Neural circuit policies enabling auditable autonomy](https://rdcu.be/b8sEo).
 Here, we will derive an ODE-solver specifically created to deal with the numerical issues of our LTC neural network model.

 ## Stiff ordinary differential equations